hraberg/akeem/README.md

 The handwritten parts of Akeem itself refers to local variables allocated above of `rsp` and doesn't use `rbp` to establish a frame.
-Only in some cases it will push and pop the actual stack, and in then there will be no local variables in use, as there's no stable reference point to them.
+Only in some cases it will push and pop the actual stack, and then there will be no local variables in use, as there's no stable reference point to them.
 The code uses `rbx` and `r12` as callee saved registers.
-Some simpler functions are written without or with a minimal prologue or epilogue that doesn't use or save `rbx` and `r12`.
+Some simpler functions are written without or with a minimal prologue and epilogue that doesn't use or save `rbx` and `r12`.

 The generated code does establish a frame base pointer in `rbp` and refers to local variables relative below of `rbp`. `rsp` initially